 Step 1a.
-Detecting NGS-BNG conflicts

-The pipeline starts by detecting conflicts between NGS and each set of Bionano maps from input.
+Detecting NGS-BNG conflicts: The pipeline starts by detecting conflicts between NGS and each set of Bionano maps from input.
 This is done by calling the single-enzyme hybrid scaffold script "hybridScaffold.pl" with the "-S" options, which runs the pipeline up to the conflict resolution step (Steps 1 and 2 in single-enzyme pipeline).
 Since each set of BNG-NGS alignments can detect a subset of conflicts, the pipeline merges the conflict cuts from each single-enzyme hybrid run by merging the "conflict\cut\status.txt" file found in the "assignAlignType/ConflictCut/" folder in the single-enzyme output to maximize sensitivity of detecting conflicts.

 Step 1b.
-Detecting conflicts between two sets of Bionano maps

-In addition to BNG-NGS conflicts, conflicts between the two sets of Bionano maps can be identified by identifying inconsistency in multiple pairs of NGS-BNG alignments.
-As illustrated in Figure 13, operationally, assume BspQI map1 and BssSI map1 are a pair of genome maps that aligned to the same NGS contig, NGS1.
-Bionano maps generated from different enzyme cannot be aligned directly to each other as their label positions have no correspondence.
-However, because they are aligned to the same NGS contig, by inference, we can establish a corresponding region L on BspQI map1 and BssSI maps that represent the same genomic region (see Figure 13).
-Within this region, any NGS contigs that align to BspQI map1 should also be aligned to the BssSI map instead of BssSI map1 (i.e. BssSI map2 in the example).
-This would indicate potential assembly errors either in the BspQI map1 and BssSI maps at the conflicting location.
-The conflict cuts detected in both steps were merged in a single conflict cut table and can be found in the output sub-folder "/CombinedConflictsCut" (see output section below for more details).
+Detecting conflicts between two sets of Bionano maps: In addition to BNG-NGS conflicts, conflicts between the two sets of Bionano maps can be identified by identifying inconsistency in multiple pairs of NGS-BNG alignments.
+As illustrated in Figure 13, operationally, assume BspQl map1 and BssSl map1 are a pair of genome maps that aligned to the same NGS contig, NGS1.
+Bionano maps generated from different enzymes cannot be aligned directly to each other as their label positions have no correspondence.
+However, because they are aligned to the same NGS contig, by inference, we can establish a corresponding region L on BspQl map1 and BssSl maps that represent the same genomic region (see Figure 13).
+Within this region, any NGS contigs that align to BspQl map1 should also be aligned to the BssSl map1.
+We would thus search for any NGS contig in region L that align to BspQl map1 but another BssSl map instead of BssSl map1 (i.e., BssSl map2 in the example).
+This would indicate potential assembly errors either in the BspQl map1 and BssSl map1.
+In this case, we cannot determine which map may be incorrect, and thus, we would cut both maps at the conflicting location.
+The conflict cuts detected in both steps were merged into a single conflict cut table and can be found in the output sub-folder "/CombinedConflictsCut" (see output section below for more details).

 Figure 13.
-An example illustrating that conflicts between a pair of BspQI and BssSI maps can be detected by identifying inconsistency in multiple NGS-BNG alignments
+An example illustrating that conflicts between a pair of BspQl and BssSl maps can be detected by identifying inconsistency in multiple NGS-BNG alignments.